 Compromising Is Not The Same As Settling: A Lesson On How To Find Happiness

 Aim for nothing but the best in life — this is the mantra we all have been told to repeat and live by.
 As a generation that grew up with almost limitless freedom, resources and windows of opportunity to fulfill our larger-than-life dreams, we’ve never had a reason not to want the best.
-Hell, we’ve come to believe that it’s practically owed to us—and that’s where we’ve met our demise.
-In love or at the office, our elders and our peers preach one thing: Don’t settle; don’t compromise the best because you deserve nothing else to be happy.
-But somewhere along the way of all those pep talks and self-esteem boosting conversations, we’ve come to muddle the definitions of “compromising” and “settling” into one, implying that they’re mutually exclusive.
+Hell, we’ve come to believe that it’s practically owed to us — and that’s where we’ve often met our downfall.
+In love or at the office, our elders and our peers preach one thing: Don’t settle and don’t compromise, because you deserve nothing else but to be happy.
+But somewhere amidst the way of all those pep talks and self-esteem-boosting conversations, we’ve come to muddle the definitions of “compromising” and “settling” into one, implying that they’re mutually exclusive.
 At some point, the generation of plenty has come to believe that to compromise for anything than what we believe is “the best” is settling, giving up, saying we’re not “good enough” for the best.
-But in a time when divorce is the norm, and egos are more well-fed than people, why is compromise such a cop-out concept?
-In the quest for happiness, compromising is definitely not the same as settling—and this is an invaluable lesson everyone needs to learn to actually find what they’re looking for.
+But in a time when divorce is the norm and egos are more well-fed than people, why is compromise such a cop-out concept?
+In the quest for happiness, compromising is definitely not the same as settling — and this is an invaluable lesson everyone needs to learn to actually find what they’re looking for.

 It Takes Two To Tango

 The most common topic for people to confuse the matters of “compromising” and “settling” is undoubtedly love.
-On one hand, sure, it makes sense; who wants to be told to compromise the dream of the perfect guy or girl?
+On one hand, sure, it makes sense; who wants to be told to compromise their dream of the perfect guy or girl?
 No, hold out for the one who not only gives you butterflies but also diamonds; wait for the one who’s not only beautiful but also a brainiac.
-It’s perfectly alright to have a dream and aim high when looking for a partner, but at some point we’ve turned the “Find someone who deserves everything you have to offer” advice into “Don’t settle for anyone who doesn’t meet at least your top 25 requirements.”
-Now if those requirements are things like, “Has to have a job” or “Can’t be a closed-minded prick,” then OK—totally understandable.
+It’s perfectly all right to have a dream and aim high when looking for a partner, but at some point we’ve turned the “Find someone who deserves everything you have to offer” advice into “Don’t settle for anyone who doesn’t meet at least your top 25 requirements.”
+Now, if those requirements are things like, “Has to have a job” or “Can’t be a closed-minded prick,” then OK — totally understandable.
 Naturally, though, the most obviously desired traits are a given; our “requirements” have led to the creation of these outrageous embodiments of our own ideas about what constitutes perfection.

 Sound ridiculous?
 Yes.
 Sound familiar?
-Also, probably yes.
+Probably also a yes.
 These are just examples of what constitutes the “perfect,” or in other words, “best,” partner.
-The truth is that no matter how much we paint a picture of the ideal partner, we’re not at Subway here, people.
+The truth is that no matter how much we paint a picture of the ideal partner, we’re not at Subway, people.
 You don’t get to put together the guy or girl of your dreams starting with the bread and ending with the dressing.
 Life doesn’t work like that, and love certainly does not.
 It’s OK to compromise a little for love; you should compromise for love because that’s the only way it’ll work once you’re together.

 It’s Not The Job, It’s The Work You Do

 We dream so big as children that when we grow up, we often find ourselves during moments of failure looking back with nostalgia to a time when everything seemed possible.
 Dreaming is great; it’s absolutely the driving force of success and accomplishment.
 But sometimes our dreams can grow into monsters, reminding us of what could have, would have, should have happened, and there’s nothing healthy in that.
 Dreams, just as our values, change and evolve over time.
-At some point, the mansion and expensive car just might not be what’s important to you anymore, and you may realize that your dream of becoming a hotshot executive at a Fortune 500 company mostly had been fueled by your dream of attaining wealth.
-So, is compromising that dream for a good job, where you do a good job, settling for less?
+At some point, the mansion and expensive car just might not be what’s important to you anymore, and you may realize that your dream of becoming a hotshot executive at a Fortune 500 company was mostly fueled by your dream of attaining wealth.
+So is compromising that dream for a good job — where you do a good job — settling for less?
 Absolutely not.
 Your work should bring you fulfillment, not your job title.
-If you’re one of the lucky ones, you’ll realize that early in your career and find yourself compromising your more superficial dreams for the ones that will matter to you when you’re 80, when you’ll sit around and wonder if you did good work—not whether you had a good job.
+If you’re one of the lucky ones, you’ll realize that early in your career and find yourself compromising your more superficial dreams for the ones that will matter to you when you’re 80, when you’ll sit around and wonder if you did good work, not whether you had a good job.

-Happiness is not a straight, neatly-paved road, so why is there any reason to assume there’s only one way to find it?
+Happiness is not a straight, neatly paved road, so why assume there’s only one way to find it?
 Happiness, just like love and success, is a forked path, and no matter which way you go, you can always find it.
 It’s your choice, not your fate.
 Compromise is a beautiful thing and something that only comes with maturity.
 It’s not saying that you can’t have the best in life; it’s just realizing that the best might not always look like what you imagined it to be.
-So, it’s about time that we stop feeding this generation with the idea that compromising for happiness is the same thing as settling for it because it’s the one thing that’s keeping us from finding it.
+So it’s about time that we stop feeding this generation with the idea that compromising for happiness is the same thing as settling for it, because it’s the one thing that’s keeping us from finding it.